Hello everyone!

 ufw default allow outgoing

-# Release necessary ports
+# Allow necessary ports

 ufw allow ssh # port 22